U.S. Mega Millions lottery tops $500 million, stirring daydreams

-WASHINGTON (Reuters) - The jackpot for Tuesday night’s U.S. Mega Millions lottery has reached $512 million, the fifth-largest prize in the game’s history, and sparked a wave of social media daydreaming about how users would spend the money if they won.
+WASHINGTON (Reuters) - The jackpot for Tuesday night’s U.S. Mega Millions lottery has reached $522 million, the fifth-largest prize in the game’s history, sparking a wave of social media daydreaming about what people do if they won.

-The next drawing for the prize, which follows 22 that occurred without a jackpot-winning number being called, is scheduled for 11 p.m.
+The next drawing for the prize, following 22 which failed to produce a jackpot winner, is scheduled for 11 p.m.
 ET (0300 GMT Wednesday), according to the lottery’s website.

+Any winner would get to choose between a lump-sum payout of $308 million before taxes, or an initial installment of more than $7 million followed by 29 annual payments that increase each year.

 Some Twitter users laid out plans to buy islands or boats with possible winnings, while the more altruistic sketched dreams of charity.

-Even Minnesota’s Orono Police Department got in on the action, posting, “Kinda hard to work today...
+Even Minnesota’s Orono Police Department got in on the action: “Kinda hard to work today...
 Thinking about how I’m going to spend my #MegaMillions winnings.”

 In March, a New Jersey man won $533 million, the fourth-largest pot in the game’s history and the second-largest win on a single ticket.